 On July 4, 1776, the thirteen colonies claimed their independence from England, which eventually led to the formation of the United States.
 Each year Americans celebrate this historic date in a variety of ways.

-The National Independence Day Parade features marching bands, military and specialty units and patriotic floats.
-It's a great start to a full day of Fourth of July events.
+The National Independence Day Parade features bands, floats, military and specialty units, drill teams and more.
 The parade starts at 11:45 a.m. on Constitution Avenue and 7th Street and runs until 2:00 p.m.

-"A Capitol Fourth" is a free, 90-minute concert and features the National Symphony Orchestra.
+"A Capitol Fourth" is a free, 90-minute concert featuring all-star musical performances.
 The concert is held on the West Lawn of the U.S. Capitol.
 Gates open at 3 p.m., and the concert begins at 8 p.m.
-(The PBS program is broadcast live (8:00 p.m.
-ET).
-The majority of PBS stations replay "A Capitol Fourth" immediately after the show concludes.
+The PBS program is broadcast live (8:00 p.m.
+ET), and the majority of PBS stations replay "A Capitol Fourth" immediately after the show concludes.
 In most areas this is from 9:30 p.m. to 11:00 p.m.
-EDT, but check local listings.)
+EDT, but check local listings.

-The 41st annual Macy's 4th of July Fireworks returns with its 25-minute display fired from five barges on New York City's East River.
+The Macy's 4th of July Fireworks returns with its 25-minute display fired from barges on New York City's East River.
 It will be broadcast on NBC at 8 pm EST. Click here for a list of performers, which include the West Point Band.